TuberAsk/Pythonee-Repos/SECURITY.md

 ## Reporting a Vulnerability

-To report a Vulnerability you have to go to the comments of the starter.py comment section!
-I hope you understand!
+To report stuff you have to join my Discord Server and report or suggest in Suggestions or Questions!

-This page is new to development!
+*This page is new to development!*

 ## Privacy Policy and Terms of Services!
 Abusive Comments